 This scheme pairs scientists with kids to act as reviewers for lay friendly articles, empowering them to ask questions and give constructive feedback to the authors.
 Get involved.

 I Can Be brings 7- and 8-year-old girls into the world of work, introducing them to inspiring women and helping them to discover the breadth of opportunity around them.
 Find out more

 In2scienceUK empowers young people from disadvantaged backgrounds to achieve their potential through life changing opportunities that give them insights into STEM careers and research and boosts their skills and confidence.
 Apply online

 Soapbox Science is a public outreach platform for promoting women and non-binary scientists and the science they do.
 Find out more online

 Nuffield Research Placements inspire the next generation, championing students from disadvantaged backgrounds to have meaningful personal growth and skills development experiences whilst furthering the mentoring and management skills of placement hosts.
 Find out more.

-We run a King’s Imaging blog where researchers who have done public and patient engagement write about their experiences, so if you’re looking for ideas or inspiration you can read it here!
+We run a King’s Imaging blog where researchers who have taken part in public and patient engagement activities reflect on their experiences, so if you’re looking for ideas or inspiration you can read it here!